-Huddersfield Town v Barnsley
+Barnsley relegated after defeat at Huddersfield

 Post update

+Jordan Rhodes (Huddersfield Town) wins a free kick in the attacking half.

-Foul by Romal Palmer (Barnsley).
+Foul by Mads Andersen (Barnsley).

 Post update